GabrielMassana/ColorWithHSV-iOS/README.md

 ##Found an issue?

-Please open a [new Issue here](https://github.com/GabrielMassana/ColorWithHSL-iOS/issues/new) if you run into a problem specific to ColorWithHSL-iOS, have a feature request, or want to share a comment.
+Please open a [new Issue here](https://github.com/GabrielMassana/ColorWithHSV-iOS/issues/new) if you run into a problem specific to ColorWithHSV-iOS, have a feature request, or want to share a comment.